 \subsection{Ranking Facts}

 Ranking Facts~\cite{yang2018nutritional} is a Web-based application that generates a “nutritional label” for rankings.
 The nutritional label is made up of a collection of visual widgets that implement research results on fairness, stability, and transparency for rankings, and that communicate details of the ranking methodology, or of the output, to the end user.
-Ranking Facts supports rule-based rankers that are specified by users as input and can be used for any tabular datasets with numerical and categorical features.
-To use Ranking Facts, users are asked to upload a tabular dataset as in CSV format, then specify a rule-based ranking function and some sensitive features considering issues of fairness and diversity.
-For example, for a dataset of financial information, gender can be a feature to consider fair exposure of women and men in a generated ranking.
-Race can be a feature to consider equally distribution of different racial groups in a generated ranking.
-Ranking Facts generates the results according to the provided ranking function and the sensitive features.

-Ranking Facts implements three algorithms to decide whether a generated ranking is fair to a disadvantaged group according to the user-specified sensitive feature.
-They are proportional representation, pairwise comparison, and FA*IR.
-An example of using Ranking Facts is illustrated in the following.
-The tool can be accessed at \url{http://demo.dataresponsibly.com/rankingfacts}.
-The code is available at \url{https://github.com/DataResponsibly/RankingFacts}.
+Ranking Facts is designed for score-based rankings, where rankers are specified by users as input.